But every second I’m alive is one more moment I still have a chance to do something.

 Even so, I liked it enough to read the third book, Monsters, which is slated for release in September.
 And The Girl liked it way more than I did, but she’s always been a fan of horror and unrealistic gore.
 I wanted her to write up her own thoughts, but she’s been too busy with homework, soccer practice, and play rehearsals to write reviews.
 (At least she’s plugging along in her reading!)
 She says that even while she only cared about the main characters, Alex and Tom, and thought the book was kind of slow in the middle, she enjoyed it because it was full of action and suspense.

 Serena has a comprehensive wrap-up of what our book club thought, along with her review, on Savvy Verse & Wit.
 I will be leading the March book club discussion on Every Man Dies Alone by Hans Fallada…stay tuned for my thoughts!

-Disclosure: We borrowed Shadows from the local library.
-I am an Amazon associate.
+Disclosure: I borrowed Shadows from the public library.

 © 2013 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.